-Note: Although this licence has no expiry date, the period when GMOs may be grown is restricted in accordance with Condition 18.
+Note: Although this licence has no expiry date, the period when GMOs may be grown is restricted in accordance with Condition 19.

-- 5. The licence holder is The University of Queensland.

-- 6. The persons covered by this licence are the licence holder and employees, agents or contractors of the licence holder and other persons who are, or have been, engaged or otherwise authorised by the licence holder to undertake any activity in connection with the dealings authorised by this licence.

-- 7. The GMOs with which dealings are authorised by this licence are those listed at Attachment A.

-- 8. The dealings authorised by the licence are to:

-- (a) conduct experiments with the GMOs;

-- (b) propagate the GMOs;

-- (c) grow the GMOs;

-- (d) transport the GMOs;

-- (e) dispose of the GMOs;

-- and the possession, supply or use of the GMOs in the course of any of these dealings. - 9.
+- 5. The licence holder is The University of Adelaide. - 6.
+The persons covered by this licence are the licence holder and employees, agents or contractors of the licence holder and other persons who are, or have been, engaged or otherwise authorised by the licence holder to undertake any activity in connection with the dealings authorised by this licence. - 7.
+The GMOs with which dealings are authorised by this licence are those listed at Attachment A. - 8.
+The dealings authorised by the licence are to: - (a) conduct experiments with the GMOs; - (b) breed the GMOs; - (c) propagate the GMOs; - (d) grow the GMOs; - (e) transport the GMOs; - (f) dispose of the GMOs; - and the possession, supply or use of the GMOs in the course of any of these dealings. - 9.
 This licence does not apply to dealings with the GMOs conducted as a Notifiable Low Risk Dealing (NLRD) or pursuant to another authorisation under the Act.